I don’t know whether you have considered it or not, but the abilities you’ve received from God are not just so you can make a living.

 Faithful is the culture of our Kingdom.
 And as followers of Christ, you and I need to be found faithful.

 My prayer for you is that when your day before our Lord comes, you will be found faithful… that you will hear the words from our Lord Jesus, “Well done, good and faithful servant.”

-To encourage you in that quest, I would count it an honor if you watch or listen to my message, Well Done, Good and Faithful Servant.
-Please follow the link to our broadcast library, where you will find many more uplifting messages.
+To encourage you in that quest, I would count it an honor if you watch my message, Well Done, Good and Faithful Servant.
+Please follow the link to our YouTube channel, where you will find many more uplifting messages.

 Do you want answers delivered right to your inbox?